 - Exeter – College of Life and Environmental Sciences

 - Imperial – Centre for Environmental Policy within Faculty of Natural Sciences

 - LSE – Department of Geography and Environment

-- Manchester – Department of Earth and Environmental Sciences, within the school of natural sciences.
+- Manchester – Department of Earth and Environmental Sciences within School of Natural Sciences

 - Newcastle – School of Natural and Environmental Sciences

-These are just some examples, but the most important thing is that you like the course!
+- Just some examples but the most important thing is that you like the course!

-It’s really important to do what you are interested in.
-These environmental organisations need a variety of different professionals, so if you do what you enjoy then you will be able to contribute the best.
+- It’s really important to do what you’re interested in.
+These environmental organisations need a variety of different professionals so if you do what you enjoy then you will be able to contribute the best.

 - Unpaid – there are a lot of opportunities, including at ClimaTalk.